Conference for freelance translators and interpreters 17-19 May, 2018 - Porto, Portugal

 An improvisation exercise with a difference.

-The presentation is structured as a dialogue between Chris Durban and another translator (TBA once confirmed) about key money issues facing freelance translators.
+The presentation is structured as a dialogue between Chris Durban and Allison Wright about key money issues facing freelance translators.
 It’s not about turning straw into gold—alchemy is not sustainable.
 Rather, it’s about how to make a good living from translation.

 The conversation will center on insights that started out as notes scribbled on bits of paper.
 These notes grew into advice offered in presentations, into The Fire Ant & Worker Bee column (with Eugene Seidel) in Gabe Bokor’s online “Translation Journal”, and later into “The Prosperous Translator”.